reavis/django-cron/django_cron/README.txt

 == Example cron.py ==

-from django_cron.base import cron, Job
+from django_cron import cronScheduler, Job

-# This is a function I wrote to check a feedback email address and add it to our database.
+# This is a function I wrote to check a feedback email address
+# and add it to our database.
 Replace with your own imports
 from MyMailFunctions import check_feedback_mailbox

 class CheckMail(Job):
 	"""
 	Cron Job that checks the lgr users mailbox and adds any approved senders' attachments to the db
 	"""

 	# run every 300 seconds (5 minutes)